Changpa: Changpa of the Tibet Autonomous Region

-Changpas and Their Goats
+Changpa and their goats

-For many Changpas, rearing of animals, and consuming and selling their produce (milk and its products, hair and meat) is the only means of livelihood.
+For many Changpa, rearing of animals and consuming and selling their produce (milk and its products, hair and meat) is their only means of livelihood.

-The Changpas rear the highly pedigreed and prized Changra goats (Capra Hircus) that yield the rare Pashmina (Cashmere) fibre.
+The Changpa rear the highly pedigreed and prized Changra goats (Capra hircus) that yield the rare Pashmina (Cashmere) fibre.
 The Changra goats are not raised for their meat but for their fibre (pashm).
 The pashmina fibre (Pashm in Persian) is the finest fibre of all goat hair.

 Documentary

-A documentary Riding Solo to the Top of the World was made by Gaurav Jani.
-Another documentary "The Nomadic Night" depicting the life of Changpas was made by Marianne Chaud.
+A documentary, Riding Solo to the Top of the World, was directed by Gaurav Jani.
+Another documentary, The Nomadic Night, depicting the life of the Changpa, was directed by Marianne Chaud.